In a Glance: India’s Major Welfare Programmes

 Pradhan Mantri Poshan Shakti Nirman (PM-POSHAN)

-- Government of India’s flagship school-based feeding programme aimed at improving the nutritional status of students and promoting the universalisation of elementary education.
+- GoI’s flagship school-based feeding programme aimed at improving the nutritional status of students and promoting the universalisation of elementary education.
+The programme also focusses on enhancing enrolment, retention, and attendance of children.

-- Launched as a Centrally Sponsored Scheme (CSS) on 15th August 1995 as Mid-Day Meal Scheme (MDM).
+- Launched as a Centrally Sponsored Scheme (CSS) in 1995 as Mid-Day Meal Scheme (MDM).

 - Run by the Ministry of Education (MoE), erstwhile Ministry of Human Resource Development (MHRD).
 The name of the scheme was changed to PM-POSHAN (Pradhan Mantri Poshan Shakti Nirman) Scheme, in September 2021.

-- The scheme will be extended to students studying in pre-primary or Balvatikas running in government and government aided primary schools by 2022.
+- The scheme has been extended to students studying in pre-primary or Balvatikas running in government and government aided primary schools since 2022.

 Saksham Anganwadi and Poshan 2.0

-- In Financial Year 2021-22, Government of India restructured Integrated Child Development Scheme (ICDS) and POSHAN Abhiyaan into Saksham Anganwadi and POSHAN 2.0.
+- In Financial Year 2021-22, GoI restructured Integrated Child Development Scheme (ICDS) and POSHAN Abhiyaan into Saksham Anganwadi and Poshan 2.0.

-- This consists of the following sub-schemes: The erstwhile ICDS; POSHAN Abhiyaan; Scheme for Adolescent Girls; and National Creche Scheme.
+- This consists of the following sub-schemes: The erstwhile ICDS, POSHAN Abhiyaan, and Scheme for Adolescent Girls.

-- The stated objective of this restructuring was to converge the nutrition related initiatives of the Ministry of Women and Child Development (MWCD) and strengthen convergence with other concerned ministries like Health and Family Welfare, AYUSH (Ayurveda, Unani, Siddha, and Homeopathy), Rural Development, Panchayati Raj, and Environment and Forests.
+- The stated objective of this restructuring was to converge the nutrition related initiatives of MWCD and strengthen convergence with other concerned ministries like Health and Family Welfare, AYUSH, Rural Development, Panchayati Raj, and Environment and Forests.

-- It is the largest scheme of the Ministry of Women and Child Development (MWCD).
+- It is the largest scheme of MWCD.

 - The Integrated Child Development Scheme (ICDS) was launched in 1975 in 33 districts and universalised in 2005.